Drugs and Other Mind Thrashers

 In my view marijuana should be regulated, sold and taxed as a recreational drug.

-The manner in which marijuana became illegal was a shameful display of Congressional sloth, ineptitude and arrogant nonchalance.
-Reported out of House committee without hearings and voted without discussion with only one question asked from the floor: "Does the American Medical Association approve?": to which Speaker Sam Raburn answered "I think so" when in fact the AMA was prepared to testify it saw no reason for concern.
-Some people feel this was the result of lobbying by newsprint interests because a competing process for cheap paper from hemp had been developed.
+The manner in which marijuana became illegal was a shameful display (in the mid-30s) of Congressional sloth, ineptitude and arrogant nonchalance.
+Reported out of House committee without hearings and voted without discussion with only one question asked from the floor: "Does the American Medical Association approve?": to which Speaker Sam Raburn answered "I think so" when in fact the AMA had a representative in the building who was prepared to testify the AMA saw no reason for concern.
+I have been told that Hearst newspaper interests cultivated and published horror stories in an effort to induce public interest in marijuana; it made fanciful reading; but their interest was to retard investment in a competing process for cheap paper from hemp because that would render worthless their immense holdings in the forests from which they made newsprint.
+Prohibition resulted from lobbying in the U.S. Congress.
 We of today face massive and pointless outlays of public funds as a consequence of such scurrilous and blindly political activity.

 If you used the link to reach this discussion, you may return by using your BACK button.